Naveen-KumarJ/ecommerce-backend-api/README.md

 ## 🔐 Authentication

-Add the token to `Authorization` header in protected routes:
+Add the token to the `Authorization` header for protected routes:

 ```
 Authorization: Bearer <your-token>